The term ischemia means that an inadequate blood supply reaches a part of the body.

-This inhibits your heart’s ability to pump blood properly, which can lead to heart failure.
+This inhibits your heart’s ability to pump blood properly, leading to heart failure.

 Causes and risk factors

-There are a number of risk factors for developing ischemic heart disease.
+There are several risk factors for developing ischemic heart disease.
 Some of these cannot be prevented and include advanced age and a family history of the disease.
 However, most risk factors are modifiable.

-Modifying these controllable risk factors produces benefits both in terms of reducing the likelihood of developing heart disease and limiting the progression of the disease, once acquired.
+Modifying these controllable risk factors benefits in reducing the likelihood of developing heart disease and limiting the progression of the disease once acquired.

 Risk factors include: